h2oai/nitro/docs/textbox.md

 ```

-Note that `lines=` only controls the initial height of the textbox, and
+Note that multi-line textboxes can be resized by the user,
-multi-line textboxes can be resized by the user.
+and `lines=` only sets the initial height of the textbox.

 ![Screenshot](assets/screenshots/textarea.png)